EMJzero/COaT_Project/README.md

 ### Folder organization

-In each folder there are mainly of following files:
+In each folder there are always the following files:
 - **test.c**: The code for the test, the target of the HLS is always the function invoked by main whose name coincides with the test's one;
 - **test.ll**: The LLVM-IR representation of **test.c** obtained with TAFFO, usually with the value names preserved for readability;
 - **test_*.c**: Variants of **test.c** used to explore different behaviours of tools;